ericsonga/APCSAReview/_sources/Unit8-2DArray/a2dSummary.rst

     :match_4: Initialize a 2d String array named list1 so that it has a,b,c in the first row and d,e,f in the second row.|||String[][] list1 = { {"a","b","c"},{"d","e","f"}};

     Drag the description from the left and drop it on the correct code on the right.
 Click the "Check Me" button to see if you are correct.

+.. |Quizlet| raw:: html

+   <a href="https://quizlet.com/434082842/cs-awesome-unit-8-vocabulary-flash-cards/" target="_blank" style="text-decoration:underline">Quizlet</a>

+For more practice, see this |Quizlet|.

 Common Mistakes
 ---------------